ozidan13/pharmaegy/projectBrief.md

 - ✅ Product catalog management with image uploads
 - ✅ Inventory tracking with stock management
 - ✅ Search for pharmacists by location and skills
+- ✅ Subscription upgrade requests with payment workflow
-- ✅ Subscription management for premium features
+- ✅ Payment request tracking and management

 ### Store Service
 - ✅ Product listing with images and categories